YatharthChauhan2362/Devops-Learning/Docker/docker-commands.md

-    docker run - Run a command in a new container docker start - Start one or more stopped containers docker stop - Stop one or more running containers docker rm - Remove one or more containers docker rmi - Remove one or more images docker ps - List containers
+    docker run - Run a command in a new container docker start - Start one or more stopped containers docker stop - Stop one or more running containers docker kill - To kill a running Docker container docker restart - restart a Docker container docker rm - Remove one or more containers docker rmi - Remove one or more images docker ps - List containers
     docker images - List images
-    docker exec - Run a command in a running container docker logs - Fetch the logs of a container
+    docker exec - Run a command in a running container docker logs - Fetch the logs of a container docker login - log in to a Docker registry docker push - upload a Docker image to a registry docker pull - download a Docker image from a registry docker kill - To kill a running Docker container docker commit - To save the changes and create a new image docker tag - To add a tag to a Docker image in a registry.

 # docker installation